GISSAL/WhoopingCrane/README.md

 ## arcpy-CalculateGPSBearings.py

 Python script formatted as an ArcGIS Pro script-based tool that calculates bearings (in degrees) to summer and winter migration destinations.
 Bearing data can be used as an explanatory variable in Whooping Crane habitat selection models.
-The script contains a custom "compass_bearing" functions based on the Haversine formula and adapted from a user contribution posted to Stack Overflow
+The script contains a custom "compass_bearing" functions based on the Haversine formula and adapted from a user contribution posted to [Stack Overflow](https://stackoverflow.com/questions/4913349/haversine-formula-in-python-bearing-and-distance-between-two-gps-points):